ikbal-mondal/Six-crash-course-client/README.md

 * Tailwind's framework desiui is used

+#### This application is responsive mobile device and desktop device and tablet device.

 * Using the react to pdf package.
 PDF download system is done

 * react hot toast